-The Interventions We’ve Identified Are Linked Below
+The Programs We’ve Identified Are Linked Below

-Top Tier Staying Free (A low-cost smoking cessation program for hospitalized smokers who are willing to make a quit attempt): Randomized controlled trials show sizable increase in confirmed abstinence from smoking one year after patient discharge from the hospital.
+Top Tier Staying Free (A low-cost smoking cessation program for hospitalized smokers who are willing to make a quit attempt) Randomized controlled trials show sizable increase in confirmed abstinence from smoking one year after patient discharge from the hospital.

 Near Top Tier First Grade Classroom Prevention Program (Program that combines a classroom management strategy – the Good Behavior Game – with an enhanced academic curriculum): Randomized controlled trial shows a sizable reduction in substance use, and sizable increases in high school graduation and college enrollment rates.